NYC Public Service Fellowships

 Recent Kirkland & Ellis Fellows

 Hailey Cunningham, from New York University School of Law, and Laura McFeely, from Columbia Law School, were selected as Kirkland’s 2023–24 New York Public Service Fellows.
-Hailey is working with Manhattan Legal Services to advance the rights of youth whose intersectional identities (low-income, BIPOC and disabled) and unmet educational and behavioral needs often lead to absenteeism and school refusal.
-Laura is working with the Center for Appellate Litigation to provide client-centered advocacy on behalf of indigent New Yorkers and represent them in direct criminal appeals.
+Hailey worked with Manhattan Legal Services to advance the rights of youth whose intersectional identities (low-income, BIPOC and disabled) and unmet educational and behavioral needs often lead to absenteeism and school refusal.
+Laura worked with the Center for Appellate Litigation to provide client-centered advocacy on behalf of indigent New Yorkers and represent them in direct criminal appeals.

 Andrea Green, from New York University School of Law, and Samuel Fishman, from Columbia Law School, were selected as Kirkland’s 2022–23 New York Public Service Fellows.
 Andrea worked with the Transgender Legal Defense & Education Fund on the Trans Health Project to expand the scope of the project to include community education and impact litigation directed specifically at insurers to improve access to medical care for New Yorkers who are transgender.
 Samuel worked with the Center for Appellate Litigation Clemency Project to develop and submit clemency applications for New York City residents in detention due to criminal convictions or immigration status, as an avenue to free individuals from deportation consequences and excessive sentences.